-Talking to British auto publication Auto Express, Mr Lee said the production version of the Prophecy concept will appear after the launch of the Hyundai 45.
-It is reported that the production Hyundai Prophecy will be the next generation Ioniq.
-The Ioniq was presented in India at the Auto Expo 2016 and was spotted on test thereafter.
-The company eventually decided to launch the Kona instead.
+Talking to British auto publication Auto Express in April, SangYup Lee, Hyundai Senior Vice President and Head of Hyundai Global Design Center had said the production version of the Prophecy concept will appear after the launch of the Hyundai 45 (which is now the Ioniq 5).
+It is reported that the production Hyundai Prophecy will be the next generation Hyundai Ioniq.
+Readers would note that the Hyundai Ioniq was presented in India at the Auto Expo 2016 and was spotted on test thereafter.
+The company eventually decided to launch the Kona.

 Hyundai unveiled the Prophecy electric vehicle concept in March.
-The car was supposed to be shown at the 2020 Geneva Motor Show but as the event’s cancelled, Hyundai unveiled the car digitally to preview the next chapter of the ‘Sensuous Sportiness’ design language.
+The car was supposed to be shown at the 2020 Geneva Motor Show but as the event was cancelled, it unveiled the car digitally to preview the next chapter of the ‘Sensuous Sportiness’ design language.

-The Prophecy’s proportions are inspired by aerodynamic design and Hyundai is calling this the Ultimate Automotive Form, built on a new EV architecture (E-GMP that will debut on the Pony-inspired production Hyundai ’45’ electric hatchback) with its extended wheelbase and short overhangs, featuring a boat-tail line.
+The Prophecy’s proportions are inspired by aerodynamic design and Hyundai is calling this the Ultimate Automotive Form, built on a new EV architecture (E-GMP that will debut on the Ioniq 5 crossover) with its extended wheelbase and short overhangs, featuring a boat-tail line.
 Since the Prophecy supports autonomous driving technology, you will not find a steering wheel but two joysticks to control the direction.
 The car also has a ‘Relax mode’ where the dashboard swivels down and a pillar-to-pillar display comes alive to be enjoyed by the passengers.